Benjamin-Wiegand/battmitm/README.md

 ## project status
 - passthrough partially works (no host commands yet). my laptop charges and discharges as normal through it.
 - read cmd reply overrides work (these encompass 99% of useful overrides). they are defined in `config_override.h`.
+- a basic version of the GUI is working. it requires an SSD1331 96x64 16-bit color OLED display over SPI. the driver is built-in and made by yours truly. there are no other drivers.
+- uart control is todo

 NOTE: as mentioned, laptop -> battery commands work but battery -> laptop commands don't. this means SBS alarms won't notify the laptop. some laptops poll the battery for alarms regardless, so this may not be a huge issue for you.